marinarasauced/mess2_logger/README.md

 ### Log Files

 Log files follow a standard format.
 The ROS 2 message parser function returns a list of complete fields for a given message type.
 These fields are the first row, and all subsequent rows are the corresponding values of each field.
-An example for a topic `/test_topic` with type `std_msgs/msg/Header` is shown below assuming the messages published via ```zsh ros2 topic pub /test_topic std_msgs/msg/Header```:
+An example for a topic `/test_topic` with type `std_msgs/msg/Header` is shown below assuming the messages published via `ros2 topic pub /test_topic std_msgs/msg/Header`:

-mess2_logger_test_topic.csv
+test_topic.csv
 | msg.stamp.sec | msg.stamp.nanosec | msg.frame_id |
 | --- | --- | --- |
 | 0 | 0 |  |